SAP-archive/ase-nodejs-async-odbc-interface/README.md

 });
 ```

-or by using the helper function:
+Create an instance by using the helper function:

 ```javascript
 var db = require("sapase")();
 ```

-or by creating an instance with the constructor function:
+Creating an instance with the constructor function:

 ```javascript
 var Database = require("sapase").Database
   , db = new Database();
 ```

-### Connecting
+### Connect
-Open a connection to a database by calling the connect method of the Database object, and passing a connection string representing the connection parameters.
+Open a connection to a database by calling the connect method of the `Database` object, and passing a connection string representing the connection parameters.

 ```javascript